-11. Is there any empirical basis for specifying a minimum annual number of days of ICU experience for each Board-eligible physician providing ICU care?

-No. Accordingly, if it is added to the Leapfrog standard in the future, it will be based on newly published research and expert advice.

-12. Can hospitalists be counted as intensivists?
-No.
+- 11. Is there any empirical basis for specifying a minimum annual number of days of ICU experience for each Board-eligible physician providing ICU care?
+No. Accordingly, if it is added to the Leapfrog standard in the future, it will be based on newly - 12.
+Can hospitalists be counted as intensivists?